SpeciesFileGroup/taxonworks_doc/faq/nomenclature.md

 helps to override the error.
 For historical placements, a different relationship should be used:
 *source classified as*.

+## When creating protonym, what names should I put in Original combination fields?

+When selecting Original genus for a species, sometimes two options are available: a valid genus name and coordinated subgenus with the same name("*Aus*" and "*Aus* (*Aus*)").
+In cases like this the preference should always be given to the lower coordinated taxon name ("*Aus* (*Aus*)").
+If the genus name is selected instead, you will get a soft validation waring "*Original Combination: Relationship should move from genus to subgenus*".
+This is not a critical error.
+TaxonWorks can detect and automatically move the relationship from a genus to coordinated subgenus.
+But at the present implementation, it could only be done programmatically.

+## Do I have to create nominotypical subgenus or subspecies manually?

+When a new subgenus or subspecies created and the parent taxon does not contain any other sub- taxa, you can see the soft validation message like this: "*The parent species of this subspecies does not contain nominotypical subspecies*".
+TaxonWorks can detect and created the nominotypical subgenus and subspecies automatically when running Soft validation fixes, but now it could only be done programmatically.
+Before the fix is implemented to the interface, it is advisable to created the missing subgenus or subspecies manually.

 # Contributors

 In addition those committing changes to this file the following people have contributed to this FAQ: